While there are some awesome things you can do while pregnant, there are a lot of things you can’t do.

 You can’t drink too much caffeine.

-I looked into this topic quite a bit when I first found out I was pregnant.
+I looked into this topic quite a bit when I first found out I was pregnant, and put my questions about coffee into things I did when I got a positive pregnancy test.
 I’m someone who absolutely loves a cup of coffee in the morning and I like it to be full of caffeine.
-I enjoy lattes, americanos and a second cup of coffee in the afternoon and I was wondering what I should do once I found out I was expecting.
+I was wondering what I should do!

 You can drink coffee while pregnant.
 It’s up to you.
 It’s not about the coffee itself; it’s about the caffeine, and the amount of caffeine present in just 1 cup of coffee likely won’t harm the baby in your belly (according to various sources like What to Expect).